ryurongliu/ms-1-process-blog/README.md

 # Major Studio 1: Process Blog
 Process blog for MFADT MS-1.
+## Sources
+HTML partially based on HTML boilerplate, whose license is included in this repo.